-Residents and fellows are covered by the hospital’s malpractice insurance during training.
-Each trainee is covered by all the sites on rotation.
+Residents and fellows are covered by the hospital's malpractice insurance during training.
 Therefore, they are more than likely covered by more than one policy.

-If you need verification of coverage, our office typically provides a letter that confirms the coverage to include a copy of the summary of professional liability and a contact list for the hospitals’ risk management departments.
-The letter will also indicate if any claims have been filed against the individual of inquiry.
+Our office can provide a letter that confirms the coverage and indicates if any claims have been filed against the individual of inquiry.

-Specific information such as policy number and company name can be obtained through the hospital risk management departments.
-A signed release from liability form must be attached with the malpractice request.
+Specific information such as policy number and company name can be obtained through each hospital's risk management department.
+They will require a signed release from liability form.

 The VA does not maintain professional liability insurance coverage and cannot provide any policy information.
 Medical malpractice claims that occur at the VA are filed directly against and defended by the federal government pursuant to the Federal Tort Claims Act.